In memoriam Harold M. Hays (1965-2013)

 It is with profound sadness that we have learned of the passing of our former team-member, our colleague and friend, Dr Harold M Hays.
 Harold passed away on Wednesday 20 November, in his sleep, as a result of heart failure.

 A more detailed notification can be found on the website of LIAS: http://www.hum.leiden.edu/lias/highlights/in-memoriam-harold-hays.html

 A nice Italian video about the newly placed replicas of reliefs originally from the tombs of Horemheb and Ptahemwia and now in the Bologna Museum featuring our team member Daniela Picchi:

 Also this year the Saqqara Day (held on 1st of June) was a great success.
-Soon photographs and abstracts will be placed on this website.
+Abstracts of some of the lectures are placed in the Friend Section.

 26 March 2013

 Now that our 2013 field season is over, a short report is available here.

 The last Digging Diary of the 2013 excavation season is available.